underscore-blank/qonto-split/README.md

 ### <span id="getting-started_manual_run">4.
 Manual Run</span>

-Si vous souhaitez exécuter l'application manuellement, vous pouvez le faire en utilisant la commande suivante.
+To manually execute the application, use the following command.

 **Options :**
-- `--interactive` ou `-i` : Active le mode intéractif pour les virements.
-Vous pourrez voir les détails des virements avant de les effectuer.
-Default : `false`.
+- `--interactive` or `-i`: Enables interactive mode, allowing you to review transfers before execution.
+Default: `false`.
-- `--dry` : Exécute les commandes en mode dry-run.
-Aucun virement ne sera effectué.
+- `--dry`: Runs in dry-run mode, where no transfers are made.
 Default activated if `NODE_ENV=development`.
-- `--interval[=value]` : Définit un interval de temps pour la récupération des transactions.
-Valeurs possibles :
+- `--interval[=value]` : Defines the time interval for transaction retrieval.
+Possible values:
   - `year`
   - `quarter`
   - `month`